chromice/ae/README.md

 }
 ```

-As you can see, whenever something goes wrong, `\ae\db\Exception` exception is thrown.
+As you can see, whenever something goes wrong in the database layer, `\ae\db\Exception` is thrown.

 If you want to know what queries were made and how much memory and time they took, you should turn query logging on: